walles/cleverdrawer/README.md

 the things you are most likely to launch first.

 # TODO Startup Time
-* After loading the launchables, fill in all names we have from the cache
 * In the background, after we're done with the cache, load all actual app labels from the system and update all cache lines that have changed